jacques/giftcard-service-interface/src/docs/devguide/hugo/site/content/testing.md

     weight: 0
 ---

+The Giftcard Service Interface test pack is not currently available for use.
+This message will be removed when the test pack is available.

 When developing a server or client implementation of the Giftcard Service Interface it is important to verify that the implementation conforms to the Giftcard Service Interface specification.
 To test client implementations a test server is available at https://giftcard-service-test-pack.herokuapp.com.
 To test server implementations a test pack containing Postman scripts is available [here](https://github.com/electrumpayments/giftcard-service-test-pack/tree/master/test/postman).

 Note that the test pack is made available simply as a tool to help test and investigate common implementation issues.
 However, the test pack is not intended to imply certification of the tested implementation's conformance to the Giftcard Service Interface.